DevExpress-Examples/out-of-maintenance-edit-references-properties-in-batch-edit-mode/README.md

 The demo provides four navigation items:

-## Lookup editor for reference properties:
+## Lookup editor for reference properties

 This item illustrates a simple lookup.

 ![SimpleDemo](Images/SimpleDemo.gif)

-## Using the ImmediatePostData attribute in Batch Edit mode:
+## Using the ImmediatePostData attribute in Batch Edit mode

 This item illustrates how the [ImmediatePostData](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ImmediatePostDataAttribute) attribute works in Batch Edit lookups.
 The ListView's calculated properties (FullName, BooleanPropertyAsString, SquaredNumberProperty) are updated immediately after changing the lookup property.

 ![ImmediatePostData](Images/ImmediatePostData.gif)

-## Cascading Properties:
+## Cascading Filtering for Lookup List Views

 The item illustrates how [Cascading Filtering for Lookup List Views](https://docs.devexpress.com/eXpressAppFramework/112681/Task-Based-Help/Filtering/How-to-Implement-Cascading-Filtering-for-Lookup-List-Views) works in Batch Edit mode.
 The ListView has two lookup properties: Country and City.
 The City lookup items are populated based on the value selected in the Country lookup.

 ![Cascade](Images/Cascade.gif)

-## Performance with Large Data Sources:
+## Performance with Large Data Sources
 This item shows how the lookup editor handles large data sources.
 The demonstrated lookup has 100000 rows, and [Server mode](https://docs.devexpress.com/eXpressAppFramework/113683/Concepts/UI-Construction/Views/List-View-Data-Access-Modes) is enabled in its model.

 ![LargeDataDemo](Images/LargeDataDemo.gif)